1. Parameters and their specification#

 to build a parameter.
 For example, a parameter specification for the inducing

-, indicating that the inducing points
+points locations can be equidistant, indicating that the inducing points

 locations should be set to equidistant values between the start and end of a